sporto/awesome-elm/README.md

 * [Ninety-nine Problems, Solved in Elm](https://johncrane.gitbooks.io/ninety-nine-elm-problems/content/) - Adaptations for Elm from Ninety-Nine Haskell Problems.
 * [Elm programming language](https://en.wikibooks.org/wiki/Elm_programming_language) - a brief overview of Elm as a programming language.
 * [Elm: A Beginners' Guide to Elm and Data](https://www.sitepoint.com/premium/courses/elm-a-beginners-guide-to-elm-and-data-2940) - Beginners' course to Elm and Data
+* [Programming Elm](https://pragprog.com/book/jfelm/programming-elm) - Thorough book from The Pragmatic Programmers that covers basics and advanced concepts.

 **[:arrow_up: back to top](#table-of-contents)**